Simulation of Multivariate Extremes: a Wasserstein-Aitchison GAN approach: Numerical experiments

 As illustrated by the Kendall's correlation matrix in Figure~\ref{fig:cor_matrix}, the daily losses are positively related between the portfolios.
 We aim to investigate this dependence in the tail part of the distribution.

-To sample extremes from the joint distribution, we first compute the maximum likelihood estimators of the univariate GPD parameters for each margin.
-Boxplots illustrating the values of those parameters are reported in Figure~\ref{fig:margins_boxplot}.
-The estimated shape values clearly indicates the presence of heavy tails in the marginal distributions.
-The GPD qq-plots of the marginal fits are to be found on Figures~\ref{fig:qqplots1to10}, \ref{fig:qqplots11to20} and~\ref{fig:qqplots21to30} in Appendix~\ref{app:figures}.
-They indicate a relatively good fit, even though some extreme quantiles are larger than the ones associated with the GPD model.
+To sample extremes from the joint distribution, we first compute the maximum likelihood estimators of the univariate GP parameters for each margin.
+Boxplots illustrating the values of those parameters are reported in Figure~2 in Appendix~E. The estimated shape values clearly indicates the presence of heavy tails in the marginal distributions.
+The GP qq-plots of the marginal fits are to be found on Figures~3, 4 and~5 in Appendix~E in the supplement.
+They indicate a relatively good fit, even though some extreme quantiles are larger than the ones associated with the GP model.

 For comparison, we start by computing the test scores for WA-GAN, HTGAN and GPGAN.
 The training and validation procedures are exactly the same as described in Section~\ref{sec:simus}.
 Here, we train on $n_{\text{train}} = 7\,000$, we validate on $n_{\text{val}} = 3\,000$ and compute the scores on $n_{\text{test}} = 6\,694$ observations.
 We again consider $k = \sqrt{n_{\text{train}}}$ for WA-GAN.
-For HTGAN, we do not compute the scores on extremes because the marginal distributions are not know, see Appendix~\ref{app:competitors}.
-Table~\ref{tab:scores_real} shows that WA-GAN seems to be the best at capturing the dependence between extremes in the data while GPGAN has a better $2$-Wasserstein distance score.
+For HTGAN, we do not compute the scores on extremes because the marginal distributions are not known, see Appendix~D. Table~\ref{tab:scores_real} shows that WA-GAN seems to be the best at capturing the dependence between extremes in the data while GPGAN has a better $2$-Wasserstein distance score.

 As already pointed out in the analysis of~\cite{janssen2020}, the extreme losses of those portfolios can be clustered into different kind of industries.
 For example, the tobacco industry exhibits asymptotic independence to all other categories (e.g., to the textile industries) while the extreme losses of the business and IT-related industries are dependent.
 We illustrate the fact that WA-GAN also captures those phenomena in Figure~\ref{fig:dep_finance} by displaying the two-dimensional projections of the estimated angular measure on those margins.
-We see that the generated ``angles'' associated with tobacco/textile portfolios are much more concentrated around the axes than for business/IT, showing that WA-GAN captures this complex tail dependence.
+We see that the generated ``angles'' associated with tobacco/textile portfolios are much more concentrated around the axes than for business/IT, showing that WA-GAN is able to capture quite reasonably this complex tail dependence in this setting.